Student loan forgiveness: Millions mistakenly told their debt relief was approved

 Both the U.S. Department of Education and the contractor, Accenture Federal Services, are investigating the error and working on quality control to make sure that there are no issues moving forward.

-“We are in close touch with Accenture Federal Services as they take corrective action to ensure all borrowers and those affected have accurate information about debt relief,” said a U.S. Department of Education spokesperson.
+“Communicating clearly and accurately with borrowers is a top priority of the Department,” an Education Department spokesperson told Nexstar in an email.
+“We are in close touch with Accenture Federal Services as they take corrective action to ensure all borrowers and those affected have accurate information about debt relief.”

+The spokesperson added that corrected emails will be sent to affected individuals in the coming days.

+A representative told CBS that Accenture Federal Services “regrets the human error” that led to an “inaccurate subject line,” and that Accenture is now working with the Department to review quality control measures.

 More than 26 million people have already applied for relief, but the Education Department stopped processing applications last month due to legal challenges and the plan has been put on hold.
 The U.S. Supreme Court agreed to hear arguments in the case in February.